pierreaubert/AUpresetConverter/README.md

 ./rew2aupreset.py -i eq.txt
 ```

-will copy the AUpreset on the standard output.
+will copy the AUpreset to the standard output.

 you may want to copy it where most DAW can find it: